-- 1. This Chapter shall apply where a data holder is obliged under Article 5, or under Union law or national legislation implementing Union law, to make data available to a data recipient. - 2.
+- 1. This Chapter shall apply where, in business-to-business relations, a data holder is obliged under Article 5, or under Union law or national legislation implementing adopted in accordance with Union law, to make data available to a data recipient. - 2.
 Any contractual term in a data sharing agreement which, to the detriment of one party, or, where applicable, to the detriment of the user, excludes the application of this Chapter, derogates from it, or varies its effect, shall not be binding on that party. - 3.
 This Chapter shall only apply in relation to obligations to make data available under Union law or national legislation implementing Union law, which enter into force after [date of application of the Regulation].

-CHAPTER IV UNFAIR TERMS RELATED TO DATA ACCESS AND USE BETWEEN ENTERPRISES
+CHAPTER IV UNFAIR CONTRACTUAL TERMS RELATED TO DATA ACCESS AND USE BETWEEN ENTERPRISES